How to Hire a Personal Assistant

 It’s cheaper than marriage counseling since my husband and I have different standards and timelines for what needs to be done, when, and to what level of perfection.

 How do I find these angels, gnomes, or fairies?
-Do they really exist?
+Do they exist?

 Depending on where you live, it may be as simple as asking Sir Google for Personal Assistant companies in your area.
 I have had great luck with my clients through Care.com.
-It’s mostly known as a nanny and babysitting website, but you can also hire PAs and HMs through here.
-Create a profile and set up your job description based on what you want and need, not what you think fits into a perfect box.
+It’s mostly known as a nanny and babysitting website, but you can hire PAs and HMs here.
+Create a profile and job description based on what you want and need, not what you think fits into a perfect box.
 Get creative.
-What do you not like doing, never make time for or aren’t good at?
-Do you have a housecleaning service but they don’t do laundry?
+What do you dislike doing, never making time for, or aren’t good at?
+Do you have a house cleaning service, but they don’t do laundry?
 Do you have visions of cooking at night but don’t want to spend the time washing and chopping?
 Do you despise errand running like I do (my husband does this in our household) and want someone to be on hand to make trips?

 Pick one or two applicants and test them out for 30 days.
-They can’t read your mind so be patient with them learning how you want things done.
+They can’t read your mind, so be patient with them and learn how you want things done.

 • What can this free you up to do?